Cassowary: Description

 All three species have a keratinous, skin-covered casque on their heads that grows with age.
 The casque's shape and size, up to 18 cm, is species-dependent.
 C. casuarius has the largest and C. bennetti the smallest (tricorn shape), with C. unappendiculatus having variations in between.
-Contrary to earlier findings, the hollow inside of the casque is spanned with fine fibers.
+Contrary to earlier findings, the hollow inside of the casque is spanned with fine fibres.

 Several functions for the casque have been proposed.
 One is that they are a secondary sexual characteristic.
 Other suggested functions include batting through the underbrush, as a weapon in dominance disputes, or pushing aside leaf litter during foraging.
 The latter three are disputed by biologist Andrew Mack, whose personal observation suggests that the casque amplifies deep sounds.
 This is related to a discovery that at least the dwarf cassowary and southern cassowary produce very low-frequency sounds, which may aid in communication in dense rainforests.
 The "boom" vocalization that cassowaries produce is the lowest-frequency bird call known and is at the lower limit of human hearing.
 Recent study suggests that casque acts as a thermal radiator, offloading heat at high temperatures and restricting heat loss at low temperatures.

-The average lifespan of wild cassowaries is believed to be about 40 to 50 years.
+The average lifespan of wild cassowaries is approximately 18–20 years, with those held in captivity living up to 40 years.